- construct a FAT file system

 Verbose output.
 Describe, in detail, operations being performed.

-The device on which to build the FAT.
-The device name for a diskette must be specified as /dev/rdiskette0 for the first diskette drive, or /dev/rdiskette1 for a second diskette drive.
-For non-diskette media, a disk device name must be qualified with a suffix to indicate the proper partition.
-For example, in the name /dev/rdsk/c0t0d0p0:c, the :c suffix indicates that the first partition on the disk should receive the new FAT.
+For removable media with MBR partitions on SPARC, you need to specify a disk device name with a suffix to indicate the proper partition.
+For example, in the name /dev/rdsk/c0t0d0s2:c, the :c suffix indicates that the partition can accept the new FAT.

 For a file, raw_device_file is the block device name returned by lofiadm(1M).